 If you plan on having another person drive your vehicle, make sure that additional drivers are covered through your policy or that he or she has his or her own policy.

 Because you never know what to expect when on the road, it can’t hurt to invest in supplemental insurance as well, such as roadside assistance, collision coverage, personal injury protection, and under-insured/uninsured motorist coverage.
 Talk to an insurance agent near you for more info regarding road trip insurance.

 Join a Roadside Rescue Service

-No one plans to get lost, or to break down on the side of a Podunk country road that no one has ever heard of before, but it happens, especially when one is in unfamiliar territory.
+No one plans to get lost or to break down on the side of a Podunk country road that no one has ever heard of before, but it happens, especially when one is in unfamiliar territory.

 While a AAA rep may not have a hard time locating your vehicle off the I-5 in California, he or she may be hard-pressed to locate Wilson Road in Clare County, MI.
-Store that 800-number that immediately connects you to the nearest certified tow services and mechanics.
+The store that 800-number that immediately connects you to the nearest certified tow services and mechanics.
 Doing so can save you a lot of hassle in the future, and from potential road-side dangers.

 Have Your Documents and a Clean Record

 If you get pulled over and you don’t have your current documentation readily available, you could be in a world of trouble, especially if you’re in a different state.
 Order your insurance cards well in advance of your start date, as well as your driver’s license if necessary.